ilyasa1211/go-google-openid/README.md

 Now, you will see the `Location` header, you could open that on the browser.

-After you login with your google account, you will see JSON response with JWT token, and your account is now stores on database.
+After you login with your google account, you will see JSON response with JWT token, and your account is now stored on database.